UX Design is a Piece of Cake: Usability, Aesthetics, and Personal Preference

 2. Dave clarifies the feedback before making changes.

-Dave, sensing some misalignment, offered more explanation and asked questions to clarify before making any changes.
+Dave, sensing some misalignment, offered more explanation and asked clarifying questions before making any changes.

 “The call-to-action button is the most important part of the page, so I made it very large.
 And because the primary brand color is orange, I matched that.
 Do you feel like too much orange is being used?
 Or do you think I have given the button too much prominence?”